samuelmholley1/gather-kitchen-nutrition-labels/VERCEL_DEPLOYMENT.md

 ## Step 5: Test Your Live Site!

 Once redeployed:
-1. Visit your production URL (something like `liturgists-ukiahumc-org.vercel.app`)
+1. Visit your production URL
-2. Try signing up
+2. Try creating a final dish
-3. Check your Airtable - the data should appear!
+3. Check your Airtable - the nutrition data should appear!

 ---

 ## 🎉 YOU'RE LIVE!

-Your site is now deployed and connected to Airtable.
-Every signup will be saved automatically!
+Your nutrition labels app is now deployed and connected to Airtable and USDA API!

 ---